slowernews/wisdom-tldr/README.md

 ===
 ###On insecurities, imperfections and shame

-Speaking openly about a problem is a sign of strength, not a weakness.
+Speaking openly about a problem is a sign of strength, not a weakness. <br>
+A man is not what he think he is: he is what he hides.

 > *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*